Are you in the wrong council tax band?

 What council tax band should my property be in?

 Your council tax band depends on what your property would have been worth on 1 April 1991 (or 1 April 2003 in Wales).
-The best way to check is to compare your band against similar neighbouring properties — use our free checker above to do this instantly.
+The best way to check is to compare your band against similar neighbouring properties — use our checker above to do this instantly.

 From our sister site